shinich39/syosetu-version-manager/README.md

 ## Features

-- Download registered syosetu content.
+- Download registered syosetu data.
 - You can change syosetu version to previous version. (like a snapshot)
 - Check for updates when running the application.
 - Checks for updates every 3 hours while the application is running.